Ferromagnetic fragmented state in the pyrochlore Ho$_2$Ru$_2$O$_7$: ``High" temperature characterization

 \section{``High" temperature characterization}

 On Figure \ref{fig:HRO_HT} we show magnetic and calorimetric characterization measurements of our \HRO\ sample above 2~K, performed on PPMS and MPMS setups respectively.
 The specific heat (left) shows an anomaly at about $95$~K which corresponds to the temperature of the ruthenium transition.
-The magnetization does not show any sign of a ZFC-FC effect around the ruthenium transition at 95~K, contrary to what was seen in Ref. \onlinecite{Bansal2002} (middle figure).
+The magnetization does not show any change of curvature or ZFC-FC effect around the ruthenium transition at 95~K, contrary to what was seen in Ref. \onlinecite{Bansal2002} (middle figure).
 The transition is not visible either in a $\mathrm{d}M/\mathrm{d}T$ analysis.
 The signature of the Ru transition is expected to be small in magnetization measurements, due to its small moment compared to Ho.
+In the case of a ferromagnetic transition, a small step would nevertheless be awaited in the magnetization.
+Its absence is thus consistent with the antiferromagnetic $\Gamma_5$ Ru ordering determined in neutron diffraction experiments.

 In pyrochlore iridates, the ZFC-FC effect at the Ir transition has been attributed to the uncompensated moments at the boundaries between domains \cite{Stasko2024} and is possibly reinforced when pinning is present due to defects \cite{Zhu2014, Lefrancois2015}.
-The absence of such an effect in our \HRO\ sample could be the sign of a good quality of the sample.
+The absence of such an effect in our \HRO\ sample could be the sign of a good quality of the sample, regarding the local environments of the magnetic ions.